There is a limitless amount of Bullet Journal page ideas out there, and today we’ll be talking about creating routine spreads.

-Let’s start from the easiest thing – having routines helps you to move through your day quickly and more efficiently.
+Let’s start with the easiest thing – having routines helps you to move through your day quickly and more efficiently.

 Try waking up without a routine and figure out what it is you should do next!
 Isn’t it much more effective to already know what steps are there once you open your eyes?

 Following repetitive steps also makes you feel safer and in control.
-There are very few things in life we can really control and I can get pretty overwhelming.
+There are very few things in life we can really control, and it can get pretty overwhelming.

 But as long as you have your routine to rely on, you’ll have more structure and control over how your day goes.

 Finally, having a routine means that your steps are automated, and you don’t need to spend any willpower on making decisions.